 Each year, the Berlin Family Pass (Berliner Familien Pass) offers families a wide selection of discounts on activities across the city that you can enjoy with your children.
 The 2018 Berliner Familien Pass is no different.

-Since late 2012 a popular Saturday food market (Wochenmarkt) has been taking place a short walk from Südstern U Bahn station and since our move to Kreuzberg, we have become regular visitors, often enjoying lunch there and buying flowers from their stalls.
+Since late 2012 a popular Saturday food market (Wochenmarkt) has been taking place right outside Südstern U Bahn station and since our move to Kreuzberg, we have become regular visitors, often enjoying lunch there and buying flowers and food from their stalls.

 With the temperatures still high and the summer holidays upon us, we decided to head over to Mitte this morning to check out the water playground at Nordbahnhof.
 I didn't take many photographs as there were lots of other children around but here's my review of this Mitte water playground.

 As you may have noticed already, Berlin can get hot, hot, HOT!
 Many locals and visitors head to the edges of the city when the heat hits, getting out to the many lakes, however, these do get crowded and aren't easily accessible for everyone.
 With that in mind, here are my tips on where you can splash in the water across the city other than the lakes...